grahamcarman/docs/astro/concepts.md

 ## Astro CLI

 The [Astro CLI](cli/overview.md) is the primary interface for creating new Airflow projects and deploying them to Astro.
-You can use the Astro CLI to both test your DAGs locally and manage them on Astro.
 It is fully open source, and you can use it to run Airflow on your local machine with or without an Astro account.

 An Airflow project created with the Astro CLI is also known as an _Astro project_.
 It contains the set of files necessary to run Airflow, including dedicated folders for your DAG files, plugins, and dependencies.
 See [Run your first DAG](create-first-dag.md) to create your first Astro project.